Reviewing Tortoise Essential Assets Income Term Fund (TEAF)'s and Encore Capital Group Inc. (NASDAQ:ECPG)'s results | New Business Observer

-Tortoise Essential Assets Income Term Fund (NYSE:TEAF) and Encore Capital Group Inc. (NASDAQ:ECPG), both competing one another are Asset Management companies.
-We will contrast their dividends, analyst recommendations, profitability, risk, earnings and valuation, institutional ownership.
+Tortoise Essential Assets Income Term Fund (NYSE:TEAF) and Encore Capital Group Inc. (NASDAQ:ECPG) are two firms in the Asset Management that compete against each other.
+Below is a comparison of their analyst recommendations, profitability, risk, dividends, institutional ownership, earnings and valuation.

 |Gross Revenue